 This video gives a helpful if simplistic overview of why Fair Trade matters when it comes to coffee beans.

 So over that lengthy caveat, how does Lifeboost coffee actually taste?
-Well there are a wide range of customer responses with some loving it while others being less than impressed.
-Common descriptions of Lifeboost coffee are that it is a bold but smooth flavour.
+Well there are a wide range of lifeboost coffee reviews with some customers loving it while others being less than impressed.
+Common descriptions of Lifeboost coffee are that it is a bold but smooth flavor.
 Depending on which roast type (light, medium, or dark) you go for, Lifeboost coffee is typically very clean with low acidity.
 Another common description of this coffee among users is that there is very little bitterness when brewed correctly.
 This fits with what coffee expert James Hoffman says in his book The World Atlas of Coffee

 “A range of flavours are found in Nicaraguan coffees.
 They are typically quite complex and capable of pleasing fruit-like flavours and clean acidity.”James Hoffman